Wednesday, July 29, 2020

 Tips for How to Use this Strategy with Hyperlexic Readers

-Not every connection your child will make will be deep or meaningful, but once they make a connection, you can always prompt them to go deeper.
+Not every connection your child will make will be deep, but once they make a connection, you can always prompt them to go deeper.
 Here are some ideas on how to start using this strategy:

 • Use picture books that are similar in theme or have similar characters like this video from Play to Learn Preschool discusses how to do (for hyperlexic kids, this might mean reading an ABC book about animals and then reading a fact book about animals or it might mean reading Elephant & Piggie books back to back - things you might already be doing anyway)